ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 -   Languages: Ansible, Bash, OVAL, Kubernetes

 #### sudo_defaults_option
 This template ensures a sudo `Defaults` options is enabled in `/etc/sudoers` or in `/etc/sudoers.d/*`.
+The template can check for options with and without parameters.
 The remediations add the `Defaults` option  to `/etc/sudoers` file.

 -   Parameters:

     - **option** - name of sudo `Defaults` option to enable.
+    - **parameter_variable** - name of the XCCDF variable to get the value for the option parameter.
+      (optional, if not set the check and remediation won't use parameters)
     - **default_is_enabled** -  set to `"true"` if the option is enabled by default for the product.
       In this case, the check will pass even if the options is not explicitly set.
+      If **parameter_variable** is used this is forced to `"false"` (there is no easy to check that the Value selector is the default).
-      (optional, default value is `"false"`)
+      (optional, default value is `"false"`. )

 -   Languages: Ansible, Bash, OVAL

-Example:
+Examples:
 ```
 template:
   name: sudo_defaults_option